 One of the issues that are not being addressed in the Sandoval County Ordinance is the degradation of roadways.
 This is a big issue in the county since the City and County conservative council and commission screwed up on bonds and set road repair back 10 years.
 Our roads and bridges are crumbling.
 The Sandoval County Commission has passed the burden on to the taxpayers with the sitting of heavy industrialization of fracking and oil drilling in Rio Rancho Estates and throughout the Albuquerque Basin.
 On Thursday Evening Nov.
 29th 6 pm at the Sandoval County Admin.
 Bldg 3rd-floor chambers on 1500 Idalia Bernalillo NM 87004 Please make your voice heard.

-The hatchet job bad ordinance has been published and this is the first public comment on the issues present in the 2018 version of the “Stoddard” oil and gas – an industry-written ordiance.
-The siting of over 1000 wells in Rio Rancho Estates means a degradation of impacts and risks with no accountability from the County in the ordinance.
+The hatchet job of a bad ordinance has been published and this is the first public comment on the issues present in the 2018 version of the “Stoddard” oil and gas – an industry-written ordinance.
+The siting of over 1000 wells in Rio Rancho Estates means degradation of impacts and risks with no accountability from the County in the ordinance.

 There has been no cost-benefit analysis done on infrastructure degradation, or water use, where the water is coming from and if the county plans to sell water to fracking operators while allowing increased emission and health degradation to the citizens of Sandoval County.
 (Rio Rancho Source Water Protection Plan shows a baseline of the water issues in Rio Rancho Northern and Encinos well collapsed and is being redrilled for $$$ big bucks yet the City is silent on Planning Director David Heil and County Commissioner who made the floor amendment allowance for Thrust Energy and AMREP to profit.)
 Again the County Commission passed the buck to taxpayers to pick up the tab.
 See CGR Homepage for contact info and where to submit comments online and to the commissioners.